lalawue/mooncake/docs/cmdline.md

 # CommandLine Usage

-get all options with option '-h' or leave it blank
+get help with option '-h' or leave it blank

 ```sh
 $ moocscript